offconvex/offconvex.github.io/_posts/2019-07-10-trajectories-linear-nets.md

 This can be viewed as a deep learning problem with $\ell_2$ loss, and GD can be implemented through the chain rule as usual.
 Note that the training objective does not include any regularization term controlling the individual layer matrices $\\{ W_j \\}_j$.

-At first glance our algorithm seems naive, since parameterization by a LNN (that does not constrain rank) is equivalent to parameterization by a single matrix $W$, and obviously running GD on $L(W)$ directly with no regularization is not a good approach (nothing will be learned in the unobserved locations).
+At first glance our algorithm seems naive, since parameterization by an LNN (that does not constrain rank) is equivalent to parameterization by a single matrix $W$, and obviously running GD on $L(W)$ directly with no regularization is not a good approach (nothing will be learned in the unobserved locations).
 However, since matrix completion is an underdetermined problem (has multiple optima), the optimum reached by GD can vary depending on the chosen parameterization.
 Our setup isolates the role of over-parameterization in implicitly biasing GD towards certain optima (that hopefully generalize well).